10 tech company customer service phone numbers plus a secret way to know wait times

 We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.

-Tags: Amazon, Apple, chatbot, contact information, customer service, Facebook, Google, Google Search, Instagram, Kim Komando, Meta, Microsoft Edge, PayPal, phone, phone numbers, Podcast, red flags, Roku, Samsung, scammers, spoofed websites, support, tech companies, Tesla, wait times, X (Twitter), YouTube, Zoom
+Tags: Amazon, Apple, chatbot, contact information, customer service, Facebook, Google, Google Search, Instagram, Kim Komando, Meta, Microsoft Edge, PayPal, phone, phone numbers, podcasts, red flags, Roku, Samsung, scammers, spoofed websites, support, tech companies, Tesla, wait times, X (Twitter), YouTube, Zoom